 - Art Shift: Various pencilers and inkers contributed to this story, leading to this throughout the entire issue.

-- Continuity Nod: A cruel one for Cat Grant, as the Toyman plays with a doll that plays a message that mocks the fact that he killed her son some years ago.
+- Continuity Nod: A cruel one for Cat Grant, as the Toyman plays with a doll that plays a message that mocks the fact that he killed her son some years ago, shortly after Superman's return from The Death of Superman.

 - Enemy Mine: Superman works with Lex Luthor to get his daughter Lena back, but doesn't give Lena back to Lex without giving him a sound warning.